MBDA Business Center

 Renewals

 From 60 to 90 days.
-MBC awards are typically made for a period of five years, with funding renewed on an annual basis at the discretion of MBDA and the Department of Commerce based upon the availability of funds, the MBC's performance level, and Agency priorities.
+Minority Business Center (MBC) awards are typically made for a period of five years, with funding renewed on an annual basis at the discretion of MBDA and the Department of Commerce based upon the availability of funds, the MBC's performance level, and Agency priorities.

 How are proposals selected?

 Applications submitted are competitively evaluated and awarded.
-Selection criteria includes such factors as capability and experience of staff assigned to the project, techniques and methodology, resources, costs, and alignment with program priorities.
-Past performance under an MBDA, Department of Commerce or other federal award may also be considered when selecting proposals for an MBC award.
+Selection criteria includes such factors as capability and experience of staff assigned to the project, techniques and methodology, resources, budget, and alignment with program priorities.
+Past performance under an MBDA, Department of Commerce or other federal award may also be considered when selecting proposals for a Business Center award.

 How may assistance be used?